BobbyESP/Spowlo/README.md

 </div>

 # 📣 NOTICE
-I'm aware of an issue with Play Protect.
+~~I'm aware of an issue with Play Protect.
 This is marking my app as milicious when it isn't (you have the source code).
 This is because the app is not in the Whitelist of Play Protect.
-I've already sent a form for fixing this to Google
+I've already sent a form for fixing this to Google Thanks for you comprehension.~~

-Thanks for you comprehension.
+### The app has been approved by Google!

 # 📸Screenshots